AIM Rule 26

 Carl has Bachelor of Commerce and Master of Taxation Law degrees, and is a Chartered Accountant in both Australia and in England & Wales, as well as being a Chartered Tax Advisor, Registered Company Auditor, Registered Self-Managed Superannuation Fund Auditor, and Member of the Australia Institute of Company Directors.

-Carl is Director of Emperor Energy Limited (ASX: EMP).
+Carl is a Director & company secretary of Emperor Energy Limited (ASX: EMP).

 Jeffrey Williams has over 40 years’ industry experience with 16 years’ experience as a professional mining engineer in Australia and seven years in the stockbroking industry, and is a Fellow of the Australasian Institute of Mining and Metallurgy.
 His mining experience ranges from mine planning, underground management and feasibility studies through to mine development.